 We are going back to Millau!
 Millau is the unmatched freestyle training ground in Southern Europe, one of EWWS's favourite locations.
 Convenient logistic arrangements paired with a world-class feature in a beautiful region offering plenty of paddling alternatives from wave paddling to class III to V rivers.

-You can come for the EWWS week only (9th -16th of April) or for 2 weeks and join the Salt-ter Kayak Club gang starting on the 3rd of April.
-As always, the plan is to hit the whitewater park and score 2 sessions per day.
-Yet, we will be praying for rain so the mighty local waves come in.
+You can come for the EWWS week only (9th -16th of April) or for 2 weeks and join the Salt-ter Kayak Club Camp starting on the 3rd of April.
+As always, the plan is to hit the whitewater park and score at least 2 sessions per day.
+We will also hit the local waves if water levels are right and these come in.
 We might also hit some of the local runs to take a break from the demanding freestyle training and just enjoy being outdoors with friends.
 The Middle Tarn and the Lower Dourbie Gorge will be on our radar for the class III-IV paddlers whilst the more senior EWWS paddlers might want to hit the Upper Tarn if levels are right.

-As usual the coaching team will be composed by David McClure (IRL), Quim Fontane (CAT) and Agata Sobieral-Jakubiec (PL).
-As we expect planty of you to sign up for this Camp, we will break down the group in smaller packs so you can make the most of your time on the water.
-Furthermore, on top of the time you will be coached there will be plenty of opportunity for extra paddling, specially if the Gîte de la Maladrerie, the accommodation right next to the whitewater park reopens and we can use it as our base camp.
+The coaching team will be composed Quim Fontane (CAT) and Agata Sobieral-Jakubiec (PL).
+As we expect plenty of you to sign up for this Camp, we will break down the group so you can make the most of your time on the water.
+Furthermore, on top of the time you will be coached there will be plenty of opportunity for extra paddling, especially if the Gîte de la Maladrerie, the accommodation right next to the whitewater park reopens and we can use it as our base camp.

 ARRIVAL - If you are joining for the 2 weeks then your inbound flight should arrive to Barcelona (BCN) or preferably Girona (GRO) on Sunday the 2nd of April.
-If you are coming only for the EWWS week, the arrival flight should land in Toulouse (TLS) on Sunday the 9th of April as late as possible.
+If you are coming only for the EWWS week, the arrival flight should land in Lyon (LYS) on Sunday the 9th of April around 16:00.

 DEPARTURE - Look for a flight departing from Barcelona (BCN) or Girona (GRO) on Sunday the 16th later than 18:00 or on Monday 17th before 13:00.
 Let us know if there are no flights available for such schedules and we will figure out a solution.

-Day 1 - Pick up in Toulouse + driving to Millau.
-This is a shuttle day from Toulouse to Millau.
-Millau is roughly 2:30h away from Toulouse, so it's not a massive drive.
+Day 1 - Pick up in Lyon + driving to Millau.
+This is a shuttle day from Lyon to Millau.
+Millau is roughly 4:00h away from Lyon, so it is a bit of a drive away.
+Make sure you bring snacks with you and some board games for the trip.

 Day 2 - 6.
 The plan is no plan.
 The most likely outcome is that we won't have water for the waves or the river runs and therefore we will spend most of the time paddling the hole of the famous Millau Whitewater Course.
 Yet, expect to rally to the local waves and rivers if conditions are right.